-The probationary period for all apprentices employed in accordance with these Standards shall be the first 1000 hours of employment of their apprenticeship.
+All apprentices employed in accordance with these standards shall be subject to a probationary period not exceeding the first 1000 hours of employment.

 VI.
 RATIO OF APPRENTICES TO JOURNEY LEVEL WORKERS

 Supervision is the necessary education, assistance, and control provided by a journey-level employee on the same job site at least seventy-five percent of each working day, unless otherwise approved by the WSATC.
 Sponsors ensure apprentices are supervised by competent, qualified journey-level employees.
 Journey level-employees are responsible for the work apprentices perform, in order to promote the safety, health, and education of the apprentice.